GT-ARC/opaca-core/doc/user-management.md

 ## User-Management Models

 A `TokenUser` consists of a `username`, `password`, `role`, and `privileges`.
 Further it is assigned a unique ID which is used to store the Object in the In-memory database.
+This process is done automatically and cannot be modified by any user.

-The username, password, and role are stored as strings, and the privileges are a list of strings, since multiple privileges might be assigned to a single user.
+The username and password are stored as strings, the privileges as a list of strings, since multiple privileges might be assigned to a single user.
 The password will get encoded before storing it as a string into the database.
+The role is saved as an enum with the same name.
+Each user needs to be assigned exactly one role of the pre-defined roles, listed in [Authority Levels](#authority-levels).

 ### TokenUser
 ```
 {
+    "id": Long,
     "username": string,
     "password": string,
-    "role": string,
+    "role": Role,
     "privileges": [ string ]
 }
 ```